-So this is it: mid-semester exams.
+So this is it: final exams.
 A time for reflection on the whirlwind introduction to whatever topsy-turvy law subject you're doing this semester.
 Also known as the week before you let loose too soon and down a strong vodka orange (or ten).
 But as those vodka oranges are still some time away, it's probably best for you to know now that there are five stages of sitting a law exam.

 You can do no more.
 You’ve done the readings ten times, re-done the tutorial questions and spammed your lecturer and tutor so many times via email that it’s bordering on harassment.
 Now you’re outside the exam room, permitted materials held tightly in your clammy palm, and that eerie calm comes over you.
 Que sera sera, isn’t it?
 There is a strong feeling of unity as you and the rest of your cohort band together and march into the room, like William Wallace leading the Scots into battle.
 You’re either feeling very prepared or very defeated but either way, the exam is about to begin.

 Writing time begins and this stage of the exam can go one of two ways: